 Understanding solubility challenges and performance of L-Cystine

 To overcome the solubility limitations, separate alkaline feeds have traditionally been used.
-Often, these feeds are used together with L-Tyrosine, which also has a low solubility at neutral pH.
-However, this approach can have several disadvantages including increased process complexity, the risk of pH-spikes, the introduction of higher salt concentrations, and the precipitation of L-Cystine and L-Tyrosine in the bioreactor.
+These feeds are often used together with L-Tyrosine, which also has a low solubility at neutral pH.
+However, this approach can have several disadvantages including increased process complexity, the risk of pH spikes, the introduction of higher salt concentrations, and the precipitation of L-Cystine and L-Tyrosine in the bioreactor.
 Most importantly, it cannot be used to increase the concentration in the bioreactor to overcome nutrient limitations.
 It is also not easily applicable when developing perfusion media concentrates.

 cQrex® AC significantly enhances the solubility and performance of L-Cystine